 During the week of October 15, John Bell from the Iona Community in Scotland was a guest artist-in-residence at the seminary.
 During the week he worked with students to lead chapel each day, met with worship classes, and led workshops both at Auburn Seminary and Advent Lutheran Church.
 Bell moves easily between leading congregational songs, preaching, conversation with a congregation, and liturgical action.

+Watch the video of some of the highlights of this week's services and post a comment.
 More about John Bell, the Iona Community, and Wild Goose resources can be found at the Iona website.

 video by Patricia Santiago and Kyle Carnes